ferd/rebar3_shellrpc/README.md

 ]}.
 ```

-Use the `dist_node` option of rebar 3.1:
+Use the `dist_node` option of rebar 3.1.x or a nightly build in any project
+ifor which you want the feature to work:

 ```erlang
 {dist_node, [{sname, myproject}]}.
 ```

-Boot a shell in a tab:
+Boot a shell in a tab or terminal window:

 ```
 $ rebar3 shell